-

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in Qatar.
-Take enough legal medication for your trip.
+Take enough legal medicine for your trip.
+For more information check the Ministry of Public Health Guideline of controlled drugs for travellers [PDF 614KB].

-For any medication you're carrying, or that may be detected in your system, carry a copy of your prescription letter from your doctor stating:
+For any medication you're carrying, or that may be detected in your system, carry a copy of your prescription or a letter from your doctor stating:

 Get medical documents authenticated by DFAT in Australia if needed.